appsmithorg/appsmith-docs/website/docs/reference/widgets/custom.md

 <dd>

-Allows you to subscribe to theme changes in your application and execute a callback function whenever the theme changes.
-This can be useful for dynamically adjusting UI elements to match the active theme.
+The `onThemeChange` function allows you to subscribe to theme changes within the application and execute a callback when the theme is updated.
+This facilitates the dynamic adjustment of UI elements to reflect the current theme.
+The following theme properties are accessible:

 - `primaryColor`: Represents the primary color of the application theme.
 For example, `#FF5733`.
 - `backgroundColor`: Represents the background color of the application theme.
 For example, `#f0f0f0`.